 The design approval process involves a series of milestones as depicted within the following flow chart.
 This chapter generally addresses roadway design.
 Information specific to bridge design is located in Section C, Chapter 14 of this manual.
 For a list of approval actions and the agency responsible, refer to the Approval Authority Matrix form 734-5191 located in Section D of this manual.

-The ODOT ADA Curb Ramp Process document outlines ODOT’s requirement for each of the project milestones.
+The ODOT ADA Curb Ramp Process (Appendix G of the ODOT Highway Design Manual) outlines ODOT’s requirement for each of the project milestones.
 This process document is intended to give designers, developers and LPAs information and guidance on the ODOT pedestrian curb ramp design and construction acceptance process.

 Certified LPAs are required to use the ODOT process for work on or along the state highway and can either adopt the ODOT process for use or refer to it to guide their own ODOT and FHWA- approved procedures to ensure that ADA considerations are included throughout the project development process.